0xhebi/BND-Recruitment-2021-CTF-Web-Security/System-Dashboard/Writeup.md

     f.write(json.dumps(config))
 ```

-In that .sh script the Private key is being generated as a tmp file using mktemp command, I decided to take a look back to the dive layer inspector and check if there are any changes in the tmp directory.<br>
+In that bash script the Private key is being generated as a tmp file using mktemp command, I decided to take a look back to the dive layer inspector and check if there are any changes in the tmp directory.<br>
 And there were changes indeed:

 <img src="https://github.com/DejanJS/BND-Recruitment-2021-CTF-Web-Security/blob/main/System-Dashboard/screenshots/tmp.png">